sean-mcclure/azle_d3/README.md

 Azle_D3 is a demo application showing how to combine Azle with D3.js to bind visualizations to UI elements.
 This enables developers and data scientists to prototype *real* applications rather than isolated toy visuals disconnected from a true user experience.

+You can try the example application [here](https://collaboratescience.com/azle_d3/)

-You can see a preview of the application [here](https://vimeo.com/312397521):
+You can see a preview of the application [here](https://vimeo.com/312397521)

 ## Getting Started